shahram8708/Machine-Monitoring/README.md

 **Model changes** — any change to a model must be accompanied by a Flask-Migrate migration script.
 Never modify existing migration scripts; always create new ones.

-**AI prompt changes** — all Gemini prompt strings live in `app/ai/prompt_templates.py`.
-Prompt changes should be tested against a live Gemini API instance to verify the JSON schema is still respected.
+**Model changes** — all EdgeFormer-PM model artefacts live under `app/ai/` (TorchScript checkpoint plus configuration).
+Any retraining or quantization change should be validated on a staging node to confirm output schema and latency remain within targets.

 **Testing** — write tests in a `tests/` directory using `pytest`.
 Unit-test service functions.
 Integration-test API endpoints using Flask test client.